MorganBergen/computer-architecture/notes/01-introduction.md

 **world wide web**  the web has replaced libraries and newspapers

-**search engines**  as the content of web grew in size and in value, finding relevant information becauses increasingly important.  today, many people rely on search engines for such a large part of their lives that would be a hardship to go without them.
+**search engines**  as the content of web grew in size and in value, finding relevant information because increasingly important.  today, many people rely on search engines for such a large part of their lives that would be a hardship to go without them.

 hardware advances have allowed programmers to create wonderfully useful software, which explains why computers are omnipresent.